 Exploratory Objective

+CTAIN PEGICA

-STUDY DESIGN
+STUDY DESIGN C.C.
+Lunion C.C.
+T.C.

 Study Type/ Classification/ Discipline Safety, Immunogenicity, Efficacy

 Control Type Concurrent (active)

 Study Indication Type Treatment

 Intervention Model Parallel

 Blinding/Masking Double-blind

-Study Design This is a Phase 3/4, prospective, 2-arm, double-blind, randomized, controlled, multicenter study will assess the safety, immunogenicity, and effects on the antigenic and functional A1PI levels in the ELF following GLASSIA administration via a 5-micron in-line filter at a dosage of 60 mg/kg BW/week active A1PI protein (the dosing regimen that is currently approved by the Food and Drug Administration (FDA]) for 25 weeks in approximately 36 A1PI-deficient subjects.
-Subjects will be required to undergo bronchoscopy/bronchoal/veolar lavage (BAL) procedures at baseline and during augmentation therapy for the evaluation of the effects of GLASSIA augmentation therapy on the levels of A1PI and in the ELF.
-A subject will be considered evaluable only if acceptable BAL samples (see Section 10.3.4 for definitions) are obtained at both baseline and ontreatment BAL visits.
-Once the target of 15 to 18 evaluable subjects has been reached, the remaining subjects to be enrolled will not be required to undergo baseline and on-treatment bronchoscopy/BAL procedures.
-Subjects with confirmed medical history (IC #1a, #9a, EC #20, #21, #22, #23, and #24) known not to meet eligibility criteria to undergo bronchoscopy/BAL procedures, may be screened with sponsor approval before the target enrollment of BAL evaluable subjects is reached.
-A1PI-deficient subjects, who are A1PI treatment-naïve or have been treated with A1PI augmentation therapy prior to study entry, will be enrolled.
+Study Design This is a Phase 3/4, prospective, 2-arm, double-blind, randomized, controlled, multicenter study will assess the safety, immunogenicity, and effects on the antigenic and functional A1PI levels in the ELF following GLASSIA administration via a 5-micron in-line filter at a dosage of 60 mg/kg BW/week active A1PI protein (the dosing regimen that is currently approved by the Food and Drug Administration [FDA]) for 25 weeks in approximately 36 A1PI-deficient subjects.
+Subjects will be required to undergo bronchoscopy/bronchoalveolar lavage (BAL) procedures at baseline and during augmentation therapy for the evaluation of the effects of GLASSIA augmentation therapy on the levels of A1PI and in the ELF.
+A subject will be considered evaluable only if acceptable BAL samples (see Section 16.3.4 for definitions) are obtained at both baseline and ontreatment BAL visits.
+Once the target of 15 to 18 evaluable subjects has been reached, the remaining subjects to be enrolled will not be required to undergo baseline and ontreatment bronchoscopy/BAL procedures.
+Subjects with confirmed medical history (IC #1a, #9a, #9b, ExC #20, #21, #22, #23, and #24) known not to meet eligibility criteria to undergo bronchoscopy/BAL procedures, may be screened and randomized with sponsor approval before the target enrollment of BAL evaluable subjects is reached.
+A1PI-deficient subjects, who are A1PI treatment-naïve or have been treated

+with A1PI augmentation therapy prior to study entry, will be enrolled.
 Subjects who are receiving or have recently been exposed to A1PI augmentation therapy at the time of study enrollment will be required to undergo an adequate washout period (minimum of 4 weeks from the time of last A1PI treatment) during screening.
 Screening A1PI measurement may be taken at any time during the screening period for treatment-naïve subjects.

-For subjects who have previously received alpha-1 augmentation therapy however, screening A1PI measurement should be taken after the wash-out period.
+For subjects who have previously received alpha-1 augmentation therapy however, screening A1PI measurement should be taken after the washout period.
 During the washout period, subjects will be allowed to undergo other screening procedures for eligibility determination.